 Best place to stay in Gozo

 I only went to Gozo on day trips, so I didn’t sleep on the sister island of Malta.
-However, the next time I’m diving in Malta, I will stay on Gozo near Xlendi for a full week and stay in a cosy farmhouse like this one with some friends.
+However, the next time I’m diving in Malta, I will stay on Gozo near Xlendi for a full week and stay in a cosy farmhouse with some friends.